gaebar/gaebar.github.io/src/pages/projects/gaetanobarreca-dev/index.md

 The codebase is type-checked using [**TypeScript**](https://www.typescriptlang.org/), formatted using [**Prettier**](https://github.com/prettier/prettier) and linted using [**TSLint**](https://palantir.github.io/tslint/).
 Enforced using commit hooks.

-As soon as changes are merged into the master branch, the page will automatically be built by Netlify.
-It is then deployed as a static site using the Netlify CDN.
+The website automatically rebuilds when changes are merged to the `master` branch.
+Everything is then deployed as a static site using by Netlify.

 Source code on <a href="https://github.com/gaebar/gaetanobarreca.dev" target="_blank"><strong>GitHub</strong></a>.